-- (1) Subject to the provisions of the Indian Immigration Law, No. 25 of 1891 of Natal; the court shall have no jurisdiction in matters in which the dissolution of a marriage or separation from bed and board or of goods of married persons is sought. - (2) A court shall have no jurisdiction in matters- - (a) in which the validity or interpretation of a will or other testamentary document is in question; - (b) in which the status of a person in respect of mental capacity is sought to be affected; - in which is sought specific performance without an alternative of payment of damages except in- - (i) the rendering of an account in respect of which the claim does not exceed one thousand rand; - [subparagraph (i) amended by section 5 of Act 19 of 1963] - (ii) the delivery or transfer of property movable or immovable, not exceeding one thousand rand in value; and - [subparagraph (ii) amended by section 5 of Act 19 of 1963] - (iii) the delivery or transfer of property movable or immovable exceeding one thousand rand in value where the consent of parties has been obtained in terms of section fortyfive: - [subparagraph (iii) amended by section 5 of Act 19 of 1963]
+- (1) Subject to the provisions of the Indian Immigration Law, No. 25 of 1891 of Natal; the court shall have no jurisdiction in matters in which the dissolution of a marriage or separation from bed and board or of goods of married persons is sought. - (2) A court shall have no jurisdiction in matters- - in which the validity or interpretation of a will or other testamentary document is in question; - (b) in which the status of a person in respect of mental capacity is sought to be affected; - in which is sought specific performance without an alternative of payment of damages, except in - the rendering of an account in respect of which the claim does not exceed one thousand five hundred rand; - (ii) the delivery or transfer of property, movable or immovable, not exceeding one thousand five hundred rand in value; and - (iii) the delivery or transfer of property, movable or immovable, exceeding one thousand five hundred rand in value where the consent of parties has been obtained in terms of section 45;

+[paragraph (c) amended by section 5 of Act 19 of 1963] and substituted by section 28 of Act 94 of 1974]